FuseFairy/github-repo-traffic-stats/README.md

 [![github-profile-repo-analytics][socialify-image]][github-profile-repo-analytics--url]

-This project provides an API for fetching and visualizing traffic data of **your GitHub repositories**, including metrics like views and clones.
+This project provides an API for fetching and visualizing traffic data of **your public GitHub repositories**, including metrics like views and clones.
 It allows users to generate traffic charts in SVG format for their own repositories, helping developers and maintainers monitor the activity of their projects.

 > [!NOTE]
 > Due to GitHub API limitations, you can only retrieve traffic data (such as views and clones) for the GitHub repositories you own through your own self-hosted API.